GEOPAPRAM/checkout.com.test/README.md

 Run `build.bat` in order to build, test and publish the application.
 This command also build a docker image.

 ## TODO
-Docker launch doesn't contain all dependencies.
+ - Docker launch doesn't contain all dependencies.
 Work on docker-compose.yml is in progress.
+- End-to-end integration tests with MockServer (once all dependencies are in place).